shahnaeem/NYT-homepage/README.md

 # NYT-homepage- Microverse Project

-This is our Third project for Microverse.
+This is a clone of the New York Times original web page.
+It is a project to show the implementation of HTML and CSS positioning.
+It is done as part of the microverse program for the third project of the curriculum.

 ![screenshot](./assets/screenshot.png)